GoogleChrome/web.dev/src/site/content/en/blog/service-worker-mindset/index.md

 If you want to understand all this by [playing a game](https://gedd.ski/post/mastery-through-play/), then you're in luck!
 Go play [Service Workies](https://serviceworkies.com) where you'll learn the ways of the service worker in order to slay the offline beasts.

+{% Video src="video/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ammLWAa5Kc13D5CgstvK.mp4",
+autoplay="true",
+controls="true",
+loop="true",
+muted="true",
-{% Video src="video/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ammLWAa5Kc13D5CgstvK.mp4", alt="preview of the Service Workies game", width="800", height="519" %}
+alt="preview of the Service Workies game", width="800", height="519" %}